Analyses

 pyhf

 HEPData provides similar highlighting of additional resource files corresponding to statistical models provided in the HistFactory JSON (pyhf) format.
 Multiple HistFactory JSON files should preferably be packaged in an archive file (.zip, .tar, .tar.gz, .tgz, .tar.xz) together with an explanatory README file.
 However, a single .json file can also be uploaded.
-HistFactory JSON files are identified by the description of the additional resource file containing one of a number of case-insensitive trigger words (histfactory, pyhf, likelihoods, workspaces).
-To avoid relying on trigger words, a type: HistFactory field (case-insensitive) can be added to the additional_resources of the first document of the submission.yaml file, for example,
+Originally, HistFactory JSON files were identified by the description of the additional resource file containing one of a number of case-insensitive trigger words (histfactory, pyhf, likelihoods, workspaces).
+However, this method is ambiguous and is now phased out (as of 17th October 2025).
+To avoid relying on trigger words, a type: HistFactory field (case-insensitive) should be added to the additional_resources of the first document of the submission.yaml file, for example,

 additional_resources: